-There is a 5.7-mile long section of trail along Jackrabbit Lane connecting Four Corners north to the area just south of Belgrade.
-The Jackrabbit Lane Shared-Use Path will host the Great American Rail-Trail for 2 miles, heading north onto Jackrabbit Lane from East Valley Center Road.
+There is a 5.7-mile-long section of trail along state Route 85/Jackrabbit Lane connecting Four Corners north to the area just south of Belgrade.
+The Jackrabbit Lane Shared-Use Path will host the Great American Rail-Trail for 2 miles, heading north onto state Route 85/Jackrabbit Lane from East Valley Center Road.
 The trail was completed from the community of Cowan north to Frank Road in the summer of 2018.
 A future extension could take the trail all the way into Belgrade.